malishav/OSCOAP/draft-selander-ace-object-security-05.md

 2. Compute the COSE object as specified in Section {{sec-obj-cose}}

-    * The nonce in the AEAD is created by XORing the static IV (Server Write IV) and the Server Write Sequence Number.
+    * The IV in the AEAD is created by XORing the static IV (Server Write IV) and the Server Write Sequence Number.

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message: